Course Planning and Option Selection

 Why are course options important?

-Selecting subjects for next year's study is an important decision.
-To assist in this process, a course handbook is available for online consultation.
+Selecting subjects for next year’s study is an important decision.
+To assist in this process, the 2022 Course Handbook is available for online consultation.
 This handbook addresses and provides the answers to many questions that students and parents/guardians commonly have about choosing a course of study.

 The 2022 Course Handbook has a wealth of information for parents and students regarding option selection, including:

 - National and International Qualifications Pathways

 - The introduction to the new curriculum for Form 5 students (Pre-Q) and what is required

 - The Dual Pathway system available at Auckland Grammar School – CIE and NCEA

 - An overview of the curriculum and flow chart

 - Pre-requisites for passing Form 5 and 6